jaydn55/Human-Liver-RNA-Seq-Gene-Expression-Analysis/README.md

 The raw dataset, sourced from [**(https://www.refine.bio/experiments/GSE61260/human-liver-gene-expression-data-from-subjects-of-varying-ages)**], contained both RNA-Seq expression data and clinical metadata.
 We performed the following key preprocessing steps:
 * Combined RNA expression data with a carefully selected subset of metadata to form the final training dataset.
 * **Feature Scaling:** Applied a `StandardScaler` to normalise the data, which is essential for models like SVM and helps improve the convergence and performance of all classifiers.
-* **Addressing Class Imbalance:** Employed the **SMOTE (Synthetic Minority Over-sampling Technique)** component within our pipeline to handle class imbalances, preventing the models from becoming biased towards the majority class.
+* **Addressing Class Imbalance:** Combined classes nash and nafld to combat class imbalances, preventing the models from becoming biased towards the majority class.

 ### Machine Learning Pipeline

 Our workflow was built around a robust machine learning pipeline to ensure consistency and prevent data leakage.
 The pipeline integrated the preprocessing steps with the chosen classifiers.
 For each model, the pipeline included:
 * `StandardScaler` for data normalisation.
-* `SMOTE` for balancing the training data.
 * The selected classifier (SVM, XGBoost, or Random Forest).

 ### Model Evaluation